OkayJosh/SVG/README.md

 > and enjoy beautifull svg, and `coding`

 ### Contribution
-> This work is still underdevelopment, you can contribute to make beautiful **SVG** Available for everyone!
+> This work is still under development, you can contribute as we make beautiful **SVG** Available for everyone!